benjamin-klamerek/fantasy-realm-scoring/README.md

 - add button to clear all hands ?

 ### About development
-- During unit tests, if you encounter exception about version of Google service you have to :
+- During unit tests, if you encounter exception about version of Google service you have to install Play store
-    * Update manually ```Google play Service``` in your emulator
     * If ```Play Store``` is not available in your emulator, the only solution that I found is to manually update config.ini

 ```